 Schaaf & Wheeler used data from multiple sources in this study, including field investigations, FEMA flood insurance study (FIS) data, ground survey data, LiDAR and other regional topography, regional USGS stream gage data, and previous reports by Questa Engineering and Avocet Environmental.
 This information was used to create a HEC-HMS hydrologic model of the East Fork watershed and a two-dimensional HEC-RAS hydraulic model of the lower East Fork.

-Flood risks in the study area were evaluated for 2-year, 5-year, 10-year, 25-year and 100-year flows.
+Flood risks in the study area were evaluated for 2-year, 5-year, 10-year, 25-year and 100-year flows with both existing and near-term topographic and land use conditions.
 Four improvement concepts were then modeled to determine their potential benefits in reducing flooding in the project area.